Renelzx/android_kernel_samsung_universal9611/README.md

-# AOSP Kernel with KernelSU + SuSFS for Exynos 9611
+# AOSP Kernel with KernelSU Next + SuSFS for Exynos 9611

 ## Features